Future effective dates indicate the first term the

 This course provides a study of collective behavior and social movements.
 The course includes a survey of theories and phenomenon making up the "collective behavior" paradigm from which early studies of social movement were conducted.
 Here, the focus is on: fads, crazes, panics, riots, rumors, and mass hysterias.
 The bulk of the course is dedicated to the study of the emergence, structure, and dynamics of contemporary social movements and political protest.
 The range of their investigation extends from research on the dynamics of recruitment within social movements to the study of protest tactics to the policing of protests and counter-insurgency.

 - Political Sociology and the Global Economy

-(4.0 cr; Prereq-60 credits or instructor consent or Grad School student; A-F or Aud, fall, every year)
+(4.0 cr; Prereq-60 credits or instructor consent or grad student; A-F or Aud, fall, every year)

 - Critical Animal Studies

 (4.0 cr; =[CST 4985]; Prereq-minimum 90 credits or instructor consent; no grad credit; A-F or Aud, fall, spring, offered periodically)

 This course explores the ways in which animal lives intersect with human lives, including the evolution of social, cultural, scientific, and religious attitudes toward animals.
 We will examine the dynamics of power and visualization in the ways animals are culturally framed and constructed.
 Students will also learn to critically analyze a variety of ethical debates about animals in society, such as the eating of animals, animal experimentation, zoos, hunting, ownership, and legal status.

 - Independent Study in Sociology

 (1.0 - 6.0 cr [max 6.0 cr]; Prereq-instructor consent; maximum 6 credits allowed between SOC 4991 and CRIM 4391; A-F or Aud, fall, spring, summer, every year)